Biol551-CSUN/Hart/README.md

 **Summary:**
 > **Class's activity/tasks**
 >> * **Tuesday:** I did my first [ggplot2](https://github.com/Biol551-CSUN/Hart/blob/main/Week_3/Scripts/Week_3a.R).
 This was not graded, but it was a good way to practice the PACP.
 >> _(Note to self: pull ka always sa folder kung asa nimo ganahan i-add.
 Sunod, adto kas Week3 folder nimo para ma push ang tanan.
-Question = will that also push this script?)_
+Question = will that also push this script?
+No kay lahi ang name)_

 **4. Week_4**
 * **Data:**